 The Top Four Reasons Companies FAIL in Hiring Top Salespeople

 Companies cannot max growth and revenue when they consistently hire mediocre salespeople, sales managers, and sales VPs.
 Hiring top sales talent should be a company’s highest priority.
 Yet, across all industries, 50% of salespeople miss quota, resulting in lost opportunities for success.
+You need consistent assessment and company sales strategies.

 Why do companies suck so badly when it comes to hiring top-performing salespeople?